blocoio/probe-android/README.md

 ## Testing

+Some testes like those found under the Automation package require a clean state in the device.
+As such those tests will only run if the Build Config `RUN_AUTOMATION` is true.
+By default this flag is false to allow CI testing.

 Run unit tests

 ```
 ./gradlew testStableFullDebug
 ```

-Run instrumented tests (requires clean state in the device)
+Run instrumented tests

 ```
 ./gradlew connectedStableFullDebugAndroidTest